7 Wedding Favors Guests Will Actually Use

 5. Keychain gadgets

 Since we’ve covered drinkware as wedding favors, why not include alcohol as well?
 Tiny bottles of tequila or whiskey are definitely popular options.
 Decorate the bottles with labels commemorating the happy couple’s big day—we guarantee not a single bottle of liquor will be left behind.
 This is definitely one of those favors that require a youth-friendly equivalent.
-Why not opt for mini-bottles of Champaign for the adults and bottles of sparkling juice or cider for the kids?
+Why not opt for mini-bottles of Champagne for adults and bottles of sparkling juice or cider for the kids?
 Just make sure that the packaging easily distinguishes between the two types of beverages!

 7. Tea / Coffee

 Personalized tea sachets and bags of coffee beans are a sure-fire hit as wedding favors.
-After all, who doesn’t need a morning cup of joe?
+After all, who doesn’t need a morning cup of Joe?
 For summer weddings, try fruity tea options or opt for a warm apple-cider blend for the cooler seasons.
 While the personalization can come in the packaging, your clients could amp up the creativity by creating their own coffee or tea blend specially made for the occasion.
 They could also brew and pre-bottle iced teas and coffees for a portable option!

 And amidst all of the excitement over your wedding favors, don’t forget to jazz up these old wedding traditions as well!